dwija12903/web-tech-notes/README.md

-# web-tech-notes
+ ## Web Tech Notes

-This is a collection of notes, guides, and references covering essential web technologies.
+### Welcome to the **Web Tech Notes** repository!
+This repository is a collection of notes, guides, and references covering essential web technologies.